 - Send an email to DataRep at firstname.lastname@example.org and include “Florence Healthcare, Inc.” in the subject line,

 - Residents of Switzerland also may send correspondence to DataRep at:

 If you have any questions about how DataRep will handle Personal Information, refer to the DataRep privacy notice here.

 You also may have the right to make a complaint under the GDPR to the relevant Supervisory Authority.
 A list of Supervisory Authorities is available here.

-If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions you may invoke binding arbitration for some residual claims.
+If your DPF complaint cannot be resolved through the above channels, under certain conditions you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 Details are available here.

 Children’s Personal Information

 The Children’s Online Privacy Protection Act (“COPPA”) and other data privacy regulations restrict the collection, use, or disclosure of Personal Information from and about children on the Internet.
 Our Sites and Services are not directed to children under the age of 18, nor is information knowingly collected from children.
 If you are under 18, please do not use or provide any Personal Information on the Sites or within the Services.
 If we learn that we have collected or received Personal Information from a child without a parent’s or legal guardian’s consent, we will take steps to stop collecting that information and delete it.
 If you believe that we might have any information from or about a child, please contact us using the contact information provided below.

 Note that we may be provided with Personal Information of children by customers using our Services (e.g., clinical research data for pediatric studies).
 We have no control over the content uploaded through the Services, so we cannot delete or revise this Personal Information.